Things to see and do

 Although things might be a little different when you visit, you’ll still be able to enjoy exploring the places where history really happened.
 And you’ll still be given a warm and safe welcome by our friendly – if socially distant – staff and volunteers.

-- Castle Grounds - The castle grounds will be open.
+- Castle Grounds - The castle grounds and keep will be open.
 One way systems will be in place to help guide your way around the route.

 - Exhibitions -The castle's Guardhouse, offering an introduction to the site and its history, will remain open.